kirnap/learnbyfun/JULIA/project/README.md

 julia train.jl
 ```
 For now parameters are experimental you need to rearrange them from train.jl file ('til I write a generic train script:)
-You may find data from [here](https://www.kaggle.com/rtatman/cmu-pronouncing-dictionary)
+You may find data from [here](https://www.kaggle.com/rtatman/cmu-pronouncing-dictionary), and sample_log.txt a sample train log